JohnAugustineMcCain/Trivalent/README.md

 The long term goal is to use my novel logic system to design and produce modular LLM adapters and eventually next gen architectures.
 It's my dream that, with successful implementation, it will facilitate "real" artificial intelligence.

-## Goldbach PEACE Oracle

-This paper presents a **meta-logical approach to mathematical verification** that moves beyond classical computational limits.
-It reframes proof as a process of asymptotic confidence rather than absolute certainty, applying it to the case of **Goldbach’s Conjecture**.

 ## Core Features

 - **Non-Explosive**: Handles contradictions without logical explosion